See the Humber keel Comrade and sloop Amy Howson sail from Beverley to Hull on Saturday April 20th 2019

 Open Bridges made history when for the first time all 13 of the bridges over the River Hull in the UK’s City of Culture 2017 raised, swung or closed simultaneously splitting the city of Hull in two at 20:17 hours on 22nd September 2017.
 Historic vessels sailed down the River to be met by 21st century tugs.

-Open Bridges is an independent Hull/East Yorkshire based project.
+Open Bridges is an independent not for profit Hull/East Yorkshire based project.